 The settings can be saved as Favourites and reused at any time.
-At the bottom left of the dialogue window, click the symbol to activate a menu with Favourites functions.
-More information about Favourites can be found in the Manage Favourites topic of the HiCAD Basics Help.
+At the bottom left of the dialogue window, click the

+Manage Favourites topic of the HiCAD Basics Help.

 While the window is open, you can display a Preview of the railing generated with the current settings by clicking the same-named button.
 You can use the zoom functions to enlarge or downsize the object on the screen.